 The Company's operations have always focused on quality, and the Company continues to drive this as the basis of its strategy.
 Martinrea has adopted as its key strategic principle that quality processes and procedures will continue to be improved and streamlined to maintain world class status.
-The goal is that each division within the Company has zero product or process defects and flawless launches, to establish a standard for Tier One suppliers.
-The Company has received multiple product and plant quality awards over the years, including top supplier quality awards from General Motors, Ford, Chrysler (now Stellantis), Nissan, Honda, Jaguar Land Rover, Volvo, Autoliv, Delphi and John Deere.
+The goal is that each plant within the Company has zero product or process defects and flawless launches, to establish a standard for Tier One suppliers.
+The Company has received multiple product and plant quality awards over the years, including top supplier quality awards from General Motors, Ford, Stellantis, Nissan, Honda, JLR, Volvo, Autoliv, Delphi and John Deere.